liviaruback/intro_linkeddata/README.md

 }
 ```

-Give me the universities in the city of Paris
+Give me all universities located in the city of Paris

 ```sparql
 SELECT ?univ